 Get information before you take the leap

 It takes a lot of mental strength and determination to complete a withdrawal.
-Knowing what to expect is an important part of the process.
-As you stop the medications, your brain will ask you for them, and you will need to stand strong on WHY you are doing this.
+Knowing what to expect is an essential part of the process.
+As you stop the medications, your brain will ask you for them, and you will need to stand firmly on WHY you are doing this.
 (See this post )

 What are the chances of improving after a withdrawal?